handsomefencer/unstoppable/README.md

 ```
 where 2.5.x is the ruby specified in your Gemfile.

-The second way is to specify the version of ruby used in your app container's image at the top of your Gemfile:
+The second way is to specify the version of ruby in your app container's image at the top of your Gemfile:

 ```ruby
 ruby '2.5.x'
 ```

-The third way is to comment out or remove the specification from the Gemfile and rely on Docker for ruby version management.
+The third way, and my preferred way, is to comment out or remove the specification from the Gemfile entirely, relying on your Dockerfile for ruby version management.

 ### Get out of jail